yixindu1573/Recursive-Image-Dehazing-via-Perceptually-Optimized-Generative-Adversarial-Network-POGAN/README.md

     python main.py --mode=e

-To do training, put your original and hazy images in folder data/train_ori and data/train_haze respectively, then run:
+To do training, simply put original and hazy images in folder data/train_ori and data/train_haze respectively, then run:

     python main.py

-If you use this code, please cite our work:
+If you use this code, please consider cite our work:

     @inproceedings{du2019recursive,